garden-io/garden/docs/reference/providers/kubernetes.md

       # for now).
       acmeChallengeType: HTTP-01

+    # Exposes the `nodeSelector` field on the PodSpec of system services.
+This allows you to constrain
+    # the system services to only run on particular nodes.
+[See
+    # here](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/) for the official Kubernetes guide to
+    # assigning Pods to nodes.
+    systemNodeSelector: {}

     # For setting tolerations on the registry-proxy when using in-cluster building.
     # The registry-proxy is a DaemonSet that proxies connections to the docker registry service on each node.
     #